mono/website/docs/tools+libraries/tools/monodoc/generating-documentation.md

 ### Validate Monodoc XML format

-There is a tool for validating the correction of the XML format of every XML documenation file of a class.
+There is a tool for validating the correction of the XML format of every XML documentation file of a class.
 To use it:

 ``` bash
 $ mdvalidater ecma path-to-xml-file